moritzwassmer/APPRAS_e2e_imitation/models/README.md

 provides Architectures and weights for the lidar model

 ## resnet_rgb
 provides Architectures and weights for the rgb model.
-Also contains development notebooks for experimentation without messing around with the model_trainer which is meant to be consistent.
+Also contains development notebooks for experimentation without messing around with the model_trainer which is meant to be a stable.

 ### Architectures
 All architecture are inspired by the following Papers: